Taylor Swift Eras tour: London setlist and everything you need to know

 Potential special guests

 Swift has brought a number of famous guests on stage to sing with her throughout the Eras tour – typically artists with feature credits on her songs.
 The National’s Aaron Dessner, who produced much of her lockdown albums Folklore and Evermore, appeared in Santa Clara, California, to perform melodic break-up ballad Right Where You Left Me.
-The National are in Europe throughout the summer for their own gigs and festival performances – including a Sunday night headline slot on the Other Stage at Glastonbury – so he could make a surprise appearance again.
+The National are in Europe throughout the summer for festivals, so he could make a surprise appearance again.

 Then there’s sister-indie trio HAIM, who are personal close friends with Swift and featured on No Body, No Crime.
 Pictures of them out for a meal in London with Swift (and other famous faces, including Kate Moss, Lena Dunham and Andrew Scott) suggest they could make an appearance.